ADGEfficiency/adgefficiency.github.io/_posts/2018-08-02-dqn-tuning.md

 excerpt: Tuning hyperparameters of the new energy_py DDQN reinforcement learning agent.

 ---
-This article is the second in a series on the new energy_py implementation of DQN.
-[The first post documents the debugging process and also a bit of hyperparameter tuning](https://adgefficiency.com/dqn-debugging/).
+This is the second post on the new energy_py implementation of DQN.
+[The first post documents the debugging process and starts the hyperparameter tuning](https://adgefficiency.com/dqn-debugging/).
 This post continues the emotional hyperparameter tuning journey where the first post left off.
-The code used to run the experiment [is available at this commit on energy_py](https://github.com/ADGEfficiency/energy_py/commit/a0b26578bb550605c405fae3026a8a6fdfd7b889).
+The code used to run the experiment [was at this commit on energy_py](https://github.com/ADGEfficiency/energy_py/commit/a0b26578bb550605c405fae3026a8a6fdfd7b889).

-These posts follow a problem-hypothesis structure.
+**These posts follow a problem-hypothesis structure**.
 Often the speed between seeing cause and effect is quick in computer programming.
-This allows a rapid cycling through hypothesis.
-In reinforcement learning, the long training time (aka the sample inefficiency) increases the relative value of taking the time to think about the problem.
+This allows a rapid cycling through hypotheses.
+In reinforcement learning, the long training time (aka the sample inefficiency) increases the value of taking the time to think about the problem relative to the cost of testing a hypothesis.

 This kind of interactive tuning has two benefits.
-First it can be faster than grid searching (if the debugger is skilled).
-The tuner also gains intuition and understanding of how the algorithm is working.
+First it can be faster than grid searching (if the debugger is skilled).  **The second is that the engineer can gain intuition and understanding of how the algorithm is working**.
 For all experiments I perform three runs over three different random seeds.
 These random seeds are kept constant for each experiment.
+The random seed for the environment action sampling is not kept constant - it is intentionally kept separate.
+A good discussion on [why the Open AI library does this is here](https://github.com/openai/gym/commit/58e6aa95e5af2c738557431f812abb81c505a7cf#commitcomment-17669277).
+This means that some randomness will be kept the same (i.e. neural network weight initialization), other sources of randomness won't be.

 ## problem - stability